letsencrypt/pebble/cmd/pebble-challtestsrv/README.md

     curl -X POST -d '{"host":"_acme-challenge.test-host.letsencrypt.org", "target": "challenges.letsencrypt.org"}' http://localhost:8055/clear-cname

+##### Mocked SERVFAIL Responses

+To configure the DNS server to return SERVFAIL for all queries for `test-host.letsencrypt.org` run:

+    curl -X POST -d '{"host":"test-host.letsencrypt.org"}' http://localhost:8055/set-servfail

+Subsequently any query types (A, AAAA, TXT) for the name will return a SERVFAIL response, overriding any A/AAAA/TXT/CNAME mocks that may also be configured.

+To remove the SERVFAIL configuration for `test-host.letsencrypt.org` run:

+    curl -X POST -d '{"host":"test-host.letsencrypt.org"}' http://localhost:8055/clear-servfail

 #### HTTP-01

 To add an HTTP-01 challenge response for the token `"aaaa"` with the content `"bbbb"` run: